About

 jerrik@hawaii.edu

-He has over 10 years of experience working on federally funded grants aimed to provide STEM culture-based education approaches for diverse populations representing indigenous, disabilities, and other underrepresented students.
-For Project Hōkūlani, he provides specialization in teaching and developing science curriculum to diverse populations.
-Jerrik is passionate in providing opportunities for underrepresented and underserved students to learn through fun culturally-responsive hands-on lessons.
+He has over 10 years of experience working on federally funded grants aimed to provide STEM education for various students.
+For Project Hōkūlani, he provides specialization in teaching and developing science curriculum.
+Jerrik is passionate in providing opportunities for students to learn through fun hands-on lessons.

 Data Coordinator